 The above is not an exhaustive list and will be added to as further guidance comes to light.

 We fully realise that this is not an ideal situation, but this is the reality.
-We will need you to talk to your children, as we will upon their return, to help them understand that school is going to be different for a while: due to the ‘bubbles’, they won’t be with all their friends (although we’ll do our best to ensure they are with some and we’ll take great time in planning this) and it is possible they won’t be with their class teacher (but it will be with a friendly and familiar face!).
+We will need you to talk to your children, as we will upon their return, to help them understand that school is going to be different for a while: due to the ‘bubbles’, they won’t be with all their friends (although we’ll do our best to ensure they are with some of them and we’ll take great time in planning this) and it is possible they won’t be with their class teacher (but it will be with a friendly and familiar face!).

 Our learning focus will differ dependent on the age of your child.
 For Nursery, we will be focusing on play, social and emotional learning behaviours as well as early phonics, reading and number skills.
 Reception and Year 1 will be focusing on their social and emotional learning behaviours, early reading and phonics and core number skills.
 We will also be utilising outdoor space as much as possible for all year groups.
 There will be some focus in Year 6 on core reading, writing, spelling and maths skills and reminding them of the importance of positive learning behaviours in preparation for secondary school.
 Regardless, our main focus will be on transition and doing our best to ensure that the children move on having had the chance to do something together – we’ll be working on this with all the socially distant creativity we can muster!
 Home learning will supplement what happens in school.